pjfl/p5-html-statetable/README.md

     A lazy array reference of `Column` objects

+- title\_location

+    Immutable string which defaults to `inner`.
+If set to `outer` causes the title and credit control divs to be rendered outside of the top and botton control divs

 - visisble\_columns

     A lazy array reference of `Column` objects that are not hidden.